Samsung Responds to Dua Lipa’s Lawsuit

 Universal Music India and first.wav Announce Global Distribution Agreement

-Universal Music India (UMI) has established a partnership with first.wav, an independent music company based in Mumbai.
+Universal Music India (UMI) has formed a partnership with first.wav, an independent music company located in Mumbai.

-Under the agreement, UMI will distribute recordings from first.wav’s artist roster internationally.
-The collaboration intends to increase the global reach of first.wav’s artists by utilizing Universal Music Group’s worldwide platforms and resources.
-For artists looking to distribute music globally, this partnership offers a potential pathway.
+Under the terms of the agreement, UMI will distribute recordings from first.wav’s artists internationally.
+The collaboration aims to broaden the global exposure of first.wav’s artists by leveraging Universal Music Group’s global platforms and resources.

-first.wav was founded by Raghav Meattle, a singer-songwriter and A&R executive formerly with Big Bang Music (Records) India.
-The company operates in artist management, music distribution, and marketing, and describes itself as “run by artists for the benefit of artists.”
+first.wav was founded by Raghav Meattle, who previously worked as a singer-songwriter and A&R executive at Big Bang Music (Records) India.
+The company provides artist management, music distribution, and marketing services, and describes its operational philosophy as “run by artists for the benefit of artists.”

-Artists currently signed to first.wav include gini, Divyam Sodhi, Bharath, Khwaab, Samad Khan, and Kunal Kemmu.
+The current first.wav artist roster includes gini, Divyam Sodhi, Bharath, Khwaab, Samad Khan, and Kunal Kemmu.

-This partnership represents a continued expansion by UMI within the Indian music landscape, following recent activity including a deal with Albuquerque Records, the acquisition of a 30% stake in Excel Entertainment, and a partnership with Maddock Films and its music label Mad For Mussic.
-This growth is part of a broader trend in music distribution across Africa and beyond.
+This partnership signifies UMI’s continued expansion within the Indian music market, building on recent developments including a deal with Albuquerque Records, the acquisition of a 30% stake in Excel Entertainment, and a partnership with Maddock Films and its music label Mad For Mussic.

-“Independent music in India is at a tipping point,” stated Raghav Meattle, Founder of first.wav.
+“Independent music in India is at a tipping point,” said Raghav Meattle, Founder of first.wav.
 “Our goal is to build the environment that allows artists to focus on what they do best – create.
 Whether it’s through management, marketing, or distribution, we’re creating an ecosystem that supports artists at every stage of their journey.
 This partnership is just the next step towards shaping the future of Indian indie music.”
-The increasing role of technology in this evolution is highlighted in discussions around how music technology is reshaping the creative economy.

 Previous Post